 The bible also assures us that there are not multiple gods but one only.
 “Hear, O Israel: The LORD our God is one LORD” (Deut 6:4).
 The apostle Paul wrote, “As concerning therefore the eating of those things that are offered unto idols, we know that an idol is nothing in the world, and that there is none other God but one.
 For though there be that are called gods, whether in heaven or in earth (as there be gods many, and lords many,) But to us there is but one God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him” (1 Cor 8:4-6).
 And to Timothy, he wrote, “For there is one God, and one mediator between God and men, the man Christ Jesus” (1 Tim 2:5).

 So it is clear that the bible throughout teaches that there is only one God.
 This being so, we must therefore translate the last clause in John 1:1 as “and the Word was God”, and not “and the Word was a god”.

 JEHOVAH is named the Rock

 And again, in the song which God gave to Moses for Israel to sing, that it would be a witness for God against Israel (Deut 32:19, 22), we see God and the Rock being equated and identified with each other.
-“You were unmindful of the Rock that begot you, and you forgot the God who gave you birth….How should one chase a thousand, and two put ten thousand to flight, unless their Rock had sold them, and the LORD had given them up?
+“Of the Rock that begat thee thou art unmindful, and hast thou forgotten God that formed thee….How should one chase a thousand, and two put ten thousand to flight, except their Rock had sold them, and the LORD had shut them up?
 For their rock is not as our Rock, even our enemies themselves being judges” (Deut 32:18, 30-31).